University of Zurich

 Evolutionary Biology and Environmental Studies

 One facet of this research program regards the relationship between genotype and phenotype.
-Between the lower, genetic level of biological organization and the higher level of organisms, a huge gap in our knowledge exists.
-We do not know how genotypic change translates into phenotypic change.
+Between the lower, genetic level of biological organization and the higher level of organisms, a huge gap in our knowledge exists, because for many systems, we do not know how genotypic change translates into phenotypic change.
 One of our goals is to help fill this gap.
-To do so, we study a variety of systems, including gene regulatory networks and metabolic networks, which form a bridge between genotype and phenotype.
+To do so, we study a variety of systems, including gene regulatory networks and metabolic networks, which form a bridge between genotype and organism-level phenotypes.
 How do these networks form their phenotypes?
 How did they evolve?
 How do their phenotypes change in different environments and after mutations?
 How robust are these networks to genetic change?
 How does their robustness affect the ability to create new phenotypes?

 Another research theme revolves around genome architecture, and how it can facilitate or hinder an organism's ability to create new adaptations.
 For example, most genomes harbor gene duplicates and other kinds of repetitive DNA, such as transposable elements.
 Do gene duplications merely cause a passive expansion of genome size, are they an engine of innovation, or merely a source of robustness against mutations?
 Are transposable elements really only parasites inside cells, the ultimate selfish genes, or do they provide benefits to their hosts?
-How does natural selection shape genes in the human genome and in other genomes?

 Our work uses comparative analysis of genomic data, laboratory evolution experiments and mathematical modeling.
 We also develop a variety of bioinformatics tools to help us take advantage of a torrent of data in genomics and structural biology.